Simulation of open quantum systems via low-depth convex unitary evolutions: Discussion and Conclusion

 Other difficulties exist in practically implementing these simulations on quantum computers.
 For instance, random distributions that cannot be sampled in constant or polynomial time could themselves result in memory issues.
 Another problem exists for $U_i$ that cannot be efficiently implemented as products of two-qubit unitaries, i.e. unitaries with exponential complexity in their generators, although this does not exclude their generation via more sophisticated quantum simulators.
 These problems would also plague ancilla-based approaches.
-Finally, while the generality of the method in the context of the entire operator space is quite limited, for random-unitary channels the proposed method offers a straightforward approach for simulating complex dynamics.